 Not physically introduced as in “Bruce, this is Mike!”, but rather, exposed to his music, especially his early work.

-He was big back then, but not nearly as big & as famous as he was at his peak.
+He was big back then, but not nearly as big & as famous as he eventually became during his peak.

-His fans were pretty rabid & his concerts…usually, a good 4 solid hours of roaring music with no intermission or opening act…were truly an experience to behold.
+His fans were pretty rabid & his concerts…usually, a good 4 solid hours of roaring music with no intermission nor opening act…were truly an experience to behold.

 I attended several at Madison Square Garden in NYC as well as a few at the new Brendan Byrne Arena at the Meadowlands In NJ.
 (The arena was once home to the NJ Nets of basketball & the NJ Devils of hockey, and later became the Continental Airlines Arena, then the IZOD Center before it finally closed in 2015.)